A framework for LISA population inference: Conclusions

-An alternative to the case discussed here would be to introduce a parametrised resolvability function already at the level of the {\it Global Fit}.
-This would let the prior on the parameters of resolved sourced be adjusted to better represent data in terms of a Gaussian component and resolved sources, rather than using a fixed prior or fixed SNR threshold.
-Beyond this, performing a first population inference in the Global Fit using parametrised priors would also improve the efficiency of the Monte Carlo estimators used to evaluate the population likelihood, see Eq.~\eqref{eq:lisa_pop_rjmcmc}, one of the bottlenecks of current hierarchical analyses on LVK data~\cite{Talbot:2023pex,Heinzel:2025ogf}.
 Samples obtained using a particular parametrised population model can be reweighted to alternative population models in post-processing in various ways.
 A first approach is to use Eq.~\eqref{eq:lisa_pop_rjmcmc}, allowing the prior on individual-event parameters to vary rather than remain fixed, which is not a problem within our formalism.
 Another possibility is to use a remapping technique.
 The full Global Fit output could be remapped by assigning pairs of individual-parameter and hyperparameter samples from the initially fitted model to the target model, based on a suitable distance metric between the target and first-fitted models.
 More simply, one could marginalise over individual event parameters, as usually done in population studies, and remap only the population parameters, following methods recently developed in the LVK context~\cite{Fabbri:2025faf,Rinaldi:2025evs} to map flexible non-parametric reconstructions onto parametric or astrophysically motivated models.
 Determining which regime enables precise astrophysical inference, and developing the tools required for realistic LISA data, will be the subject of future work.